 The username is Pi, and the password is “raspberry” – this is the default.
 You absolutely should change it.
 This is how: Click the black Icon for “Terminal” at the top (It will take a while to load, the Pi Zero is SLOW), and type “sudo passwd Pi”, <enter>, and follow the prompts.
 Pay attention – it’s “passwd” not “password”

-On the desktop you will see an Electrum directory and a BIP39 directory.
-The latter contains the Ian Coleman Webtool which will be useful to create and verify BIP39 mnemonics.
+On the desktop, you will see an Electrum directory and a BIP39 directory.
+The latter contains the Ian Coleman Webtool which will be useful for creating and verifying BIP39 mnemonics.
 It also has the BIP39 English wordlists – There are a few.
 They have the same words, in the same order, but the numbering varies – see my article on making keys to make use of these files at some stage.

-Connect up a USB webcam to one of the USB ports and you will be able to import QR code unsigned transactions for signing from your watching only wallet.
+Note: When you connect up a USB webcam to one of the USB ports, you will be able to import QR code unsigned transactions for signing from your watching-only wallet.
 Note that the refresh rate will be very slow and laggy because the Pi Zero is not very powerful.
 Just hold the camera still and wait.

 You can order a fully functional and tested device with the necessary dongles and attachments (not monitor, not HDMI Cable, not keyboard, and not mouse).